ShlomyR/Arkanoid_game/README.md

 ## Installation

 1. Clone the repository:
-2. Compile the source code using a make.
+2. Compile the source code using a Cmake.
+3. In the terminal run "cmake .".
+4. Then run "make".
-3. then ./main enjuy!!!.
+5. then ./main enjuy!!!.

 ## Usage